NativeScript/nativescript-cli/extending-cli.md

     └── after-prepare (this is an executable file)
 ```

-To support multiple scripts extending the same action, you ccan create a sud-directory in the `hooks` directory using the naming convention described bellow.
+To support multiple scripts extending the same action, you ccan create a sub-directory in the `hooks` directory using the naming convention described below.
-Tehn place the extending code into it.
-The CLI will execute them one after another but the order is not guaranteed.
+When you place code files into that folder, the CLI executes each file one after another, but not in a guaranteed order.

 ```
 my-app/